hashicorp/design-system/website/docs/patterns/filter-patterns/partials/guidelines/guidelines.md

 ## Filter overflow

-Depending on the data complexity and expected user interactions, it may be necessary to consider how filter pattern elements might overflow into other areas of the UI.
+Depending on the data complexity and expected user interactions, it may be necessary to consider how filtering elements might overflow into other areas of the UI.

 - What happens when there are many filters applied to a data set?
 - Is there a specific hierarchy or importance in the filter parameters that might determine how they are ordered or displayed to the user?